deltachat/deltachat-pages/pt/help.md

 - Todos os membros do grupo têm os **mesmos poderes**.
 Assim, todos podem deletar e/ou incluir novos membros ao grupo.
 - Para adicionar ou deletar membros, clique no nome do grupo no chat.

-### O que significa 'grupo verificado'?
+### What is a verified group?
 Why is it experimental?

 - A verified group is a chat that gurantees safety against an active attacker.
 All Messages in a verified chat view are e2e-encrypted, and